Stand-up is one of those things that people tell me I should do.

 If you think you’re not doing well, don’t let on.

 Admission plants doubt in the minds of others.
-There’s also the added bonus of it becoming self-fulfilling prophecy.
+There’s also the added bonus of it becoming a self-fulfilling prophecy.

 2: Don’t attack the audience